project-meucci/thimm.github.io/docs/Farm Gate/Are-farm-animals-emotional.md

 ---
-title: Are farm animals emotional?
+title: Are Farm Animals Emotional
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2021-09-21)